voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }
 ```

-After the first time our watcher runs, `name` will be tracked as a dependency and when it mutates at a later time, the watcher will run again.
+After the first time our watcher runs, `name` will be tracked as a dependency and when its value changes at a later time, the watcher will run again.

 ## Access to the lifecycle of the component

 Hooks represent a complete switch of the mental model when dealing with lifecycle, side effects and state management of your React component.
-Ryan Florence, an active member of the React community, [expressed that there is a mental shift to be made from class components into hooks](https://twitter.com/ryanflorence/status/1125041041063665666), and as React docs point out:
+Ryan Florence, an active member of the React community, [expressed that there is a mental shift to be made from class components into hooks](https://twitter.com/ryanflorence/status/1125041041063665666), and as the React docs point out:

 > If you’re familiar with React class lifecycle methods, you can think of `useEffect` Hook as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined.